 It is a communal process and involves a number of stages punctuated by liturgical rites to aid and assist the person toward the final rite, usually at the Easter Vigil at which time they will become full members of the Roman Catholic Church.
 The entire process takes several months, and ideally a minimum of one complete liturgical year.

 Grow in your Catholic faith, deepen your prayer life and help build the Church that Christ is calling us to be.
 Presentations in the RCIA process and are open to the community so that together we can grow in our Catholic faith along side our Candidates and Catechumens.

-An RSVP is never necessary.
-Come as often as you like.
-Bring a friend or a few.
 Consider becoming a sponsor and journeying together with a Candidate or Catechumen through the RCIA process.

 I want to learn more about the RCIA Process